-As we prepare our hearts for Easter, we read the Gospels and remember the life, death, and resurrection of Jesus Christ.
+As Christians around the world prepare our hearts for Easter, we read the Gospels and remember the life, death, and resurrection of Jesus Christ.
 Help your kids dig deeper in their faith with these writing prompts from the life of Christ.

 2. Praying Always